CtrlK

 Completeness

-Clearly answers both 'what' (analyzes IOCs to determine maliciousness, attribution, and blocking priority) and 'when' (triaging IOCs from phishing/alerts/feeds, enriching raw IOCs, making block decisions) with explicit trigger scenarios and tool names.
+Clearly answers both 'what' (analyzes IOCs to determine maliciousness, attribution, and blocking priority) and 'when' (explicit 'Use when' clause covering triaging from phishing/alerts/feeds, enriching raw IOCs, making block decisions, plus an 'Activates for' clause naming specific tools).

 3 / 3